NEW STUDENT ORIENTATION

 - Parents are provided with the parent orientation schedule

-- Housing and room assignments will be mailed to students
+- Housing and room assignments will be emailed to students

 - Students must provide Health History and Special Need Request forms